endurantgames/cosmiclegends/src/classes/totem.md

 :::::: {.ability-list .prime }::::::::::
 Engine of Destruction

-:   When you use your Core or Nova Power Words in a Power Stunt
+:   When you use one of your Core or Nova Power Words in a
-    or Combo to advance the Smash goal, add add 2 to the Effectiveness.
+    Power Stunt or Combo, add 2 dice -- as if you had a skill or Fighting Style that covered such use.

 ::::::::::::::::::::::::::::::::::::::::::